rikhuijzer/cache-install/README.md

 ## Inputs

-- `key` - An explicit key for restoring and saving the cache
+- `key` - An explicit key for restoring and saving the cache.
-- `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key
+- `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key.
-- `nix_version` - Nix version, defaults to `nixos-unstable`
+- `nix_version` - Nix version, defaults to `nixos-unstable`.
-- `nix_file` - Nix file, defaults to `default.nix`
+- `nix_file` - Nix file, defaults to `default.nix`.
+- `nix_install_url` - Install URL for the Nix package manager; obtain newest via https://nixos.org/nix/install.

+## Outputs

+- `cache-hit` - A boolean value to indicate an exact match was found for the primary key.

 ## Example workflow